pokt-network/pocket/state_machine/docs/README.md

 ### Consensus

-- **P2P_Bootstrapped**: The Consensus module handles `P2P_Bootstrapped` -> triggers a `Consensus_IsUnsynched` event -> transitions to `Consensus_Unsynched`.
+- **P2P_Bootstrapped**: The Consensus module handles `P2P_Bootstrapped` -> triggers a `Consensus_IsUnsynced` event -> transitions to `Consensus_Unsynced`.
-- **Consensus_Unsynched**: Node is out of sync, the Consensus module sends `Consensus_IsSyncing` event -> transitions to `Consensus_SyncMode` to start syncing with the rest of the network.
+- **Consensus_Unsynced**: Node is out of sync, the Consensus module sends `Consensus_IsSyncing` event -> transitions to `Consensus_SyncMode` to start syncing with the rest of the network.
 - **Consensus_SyncMode**: The Consensus module runs `StartSyncing()` and requests blocks one by one from peers in its address book.
 - **Node finishes syncing**: Upon completing syncing:
   - if the node is a validator, the Consensus module sends `Consensus_IsSynchedValidator` event -> transitions to `Consensus_Synched`.
   - if the node is not a validator, the Consensus module sends `Consensus_IsSynchedNonValidator` event -> transitions to `Consensus_Pacemaker`.
 - **Consensus_Pacemaker**: Node participates in the block generation process.
-If node receives a block proposal with height higher than its current height, the Consensus Module sends `Consensus_IsUnsynched` event -> transitions to `Consensus_Unsynched`.
+If node receives a block proposal with height higher than its current height, the Consensus Module sends `Consensus_IsUnsynced` event -> transitions to `Consensus_Unsynced`.
 - **Consensus_Synched**: Currently, the Consensus module never sends `Consensus_IsSynchedValidator` event, and non-validator node always stays in `Consensus_SyncMode`.

 A diagram of the current state machine definition can be found [here](state-machine.diagram.md).

-*NOTE:* If you make changes to the state machine by changing states, events, or state transitions, you can re-generate the state machine diagram via:
+_NOTE:_ If you make changes to the state machine by changing states, events, or state transitions, you can re-generate the state machine diagram via:

 ```bash
 make generate_node_state_machine_diagram